Emulga/maintenance/emulga-installers/ReadMe.md

 # Emulga Installers

-SSH into recalbox and type the following to install the specific theme - (**This is all on one line so be careful with the copy and paste!**):
+SSH into recalbox and copy / paste one of the following to install.

+(**This is all on one line so be careful with the copy and paste!**):

 **Emulga Box Theme**